Oak table in the Pugin style, with a raised shelf with a carved gallery - antique

 Description

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Classical style furniture refers to Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
+These were highly representative pieces designed to literally ooze glamour and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+These products were quite specific but offered many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This is a manifestation of admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an elegant antique that suits your interior.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key to stylish antique furniture is originality.
+And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details